 We’re setting students on a new life trajectory.

-Enrolling in AP or IB courses can be life-changing for many underrepresented students—who are low-income, black, and Latino/a (and other races)—and benchmark students—who are medium/high-income, white, and Asian.
+Enrolling in AP or IB courses can be life-changing for many underrepresented students—students of color and low-income students.
 Equal Opportunity Schools is proud of the tremendous success of our partner districts and schools—and, most importantly, of the students they serve.

 The students we reach succeed and thrive.

 Click the below sections to read about students experiences participating in rigorous courses and testimonials from current and former Superintendents and District partners.